 How do you manually open the trunk in a 2015 Dodge Charger?

 The 2015 Dodge Charger does not have an exterior trunk release button.
 To access the trunk, you must either use the key fob or press the button inside the vehicle.
 The button is usually near the door handle or on the center console.
 After finding the button, you can open the trunk by tapping it and holding it down for a moment.
 It’s possible that the button won’t work, so you’ll have to use the key fob to open the trunk.
 To open the truck using the key fob, press and hold the trunk unlock button for three seconds.
 The trunk will automatically unlock and open.

 A Dodge Charger is a terrific option for those seeking a sleek and potent automobile.
 Several owners have expressed dissatisfaction with the trunk not open issue.
 There are several significant and minor concerns with it that people have to deal with.
 However, you may encounter the cause of these Dodge Charger trunk won’t open issues.

-We sincerely hope this article will be sufficient for you to identify the causes and how easily you can take steps to fix them.
-If you’re having trouble with your Dodge Charger trunk, make sure which problem you’re facing and try to correct the problem.
+We sincerely hope this article has been sufficient for you to identify the causes and now easily you can take steps to fix them.
+If you’re having trouble with your Dodge Charger trunk, ensure which problem you’re facing and try to fix the problem.

 You Can Also Read:

 - Dodge Charger Rear Differential Problems – Find Out Which Problem Is Your Current One